LandonLunsford/Orichalcum-Alchemy/readme.md

 - No support for post-construct/pre-construct arguments (it is largely unnecessary and unused, and therefore it was dropped from the spec)
 - No "optional" setting for metadata-configured injections (e.g. [Inject(optional)])
 Give me one use case where a "dependency" is optional.
-For identical functionality please use the AS3 dependency configuration API over the metatag API
+For the equivalent functionality please use the AS3 runtime dependency configuration API over the metatag API (e.g. map(id).to(something).add(optionalIngredient))